-Elisa Bannon-Jones, executive vice president and CHRO at Frontier, says Brown Hildevart’s already well-rounded experiences—both at the company and beyond—illuminate her future potential.
+Elisa Bannon-Jones, executive vice president and CHRO at Frontier, says Brown Hildevert’s already well-rounded experiences—both at the company and beyond—illuminate her future potential.

 “The changing business landscape requires a different skill set in human resources,” she says.
 “Karlian brings a unique perspective.
 Her data-driven approach, when blended with her technology acumen, ensures Frontier is continuously innovating for value-added HR solutions.
 Her experience outside of HR enhances her ability to solve not only HR-related issues, but also business challenges.”

-Regardless of the challenges that may present themselves, Brown Hildevart says, she’ll approach them with the same strategy she always employs: “My mindset is always to focus on the solution, not the problem.”
+Regardless of the challenges that may present themselves, Brown Hildevert says, she’ll approach them with the same strategy she always employs: “My mindset is always to focus on the solution, not the problem.”